 There seems to be a significant portion of users that experience a stimulatory effect causing nighttime restlessness when taking magnesium—quite the opposite of its intended use.
 The exact reason for magnesium’s periodic negative impact on sleep is up for debate.
 It could be due to a lower quality supplement, or your body is using the magnesium for energy production.
-If you want to try magnesium to cure insomnia naturally, we recommend taking it as a standalone supplement to assess its effects accurately.
+If you want to try magnesium to help with insomnia naturally, we recommend taking it as a standalone supplement to assess its effects accurately.

 Those in search of safe herbal sleep remedies often turn to valerian root extract (Valeriana officinalis) for help.
-Valerian is arguably one of the best non-prescription herbs for insomnia.
+Valerian is arguably one of the best non-prescription herbs for improving sleep.
 This perennial flowering plant originates in Europe, Asia, and has since found a home in North America.
 Traditionally, valerian root served its purpose as a sedative and anxiolytic agent in herbal teas.
 The anxiety-reducing effects make valerian a powerful all-natural sleep aid that is safe for use in adults, children, and even toddlers at smaller dosages.

 Many insomniacs use valerian root for sleep because it works similarly to prescription sleeping pills like benzodiazepines.
 Valerian increases levels of the inhibitory neurotransmitter, GABA, in the brain.
 It performs this task by causing the brain to release more GABA and by slowing the enzyme-induced breakdown of GABA.
 As mentioned earlier, GABA is necessary to reduce the excitability of neurons.
 This inhibition is crucial for us to reach a deep and restorative REM sleep.
-Compared to other sleep aids and insomnia cures, valerian root is gentle, mostly side-effect free, well-tolerated, and non-habit forming.
+Compared to other sleep aids and insomnia remedies, valerian root is gentle, mostly side-effect free, well-tolerated, and non-habit forming.

 Another great over the counter sleep aid to consider is chamomile, a daisy-like flowering herb used in tea for centuries.
 Traditionally, chamomile offered numerous medicinal health benefits regarding anti-inflammation, immune system support, muscle aches, indigestion, and tenseness.
 It’s quite a versatile herb, having a presence in wine flavoring, teas, cosmetics, air fresheners, and even hair products.
 Chamomile is one of the best herbal remedies for sleeping due to its apigenin content.
 Apigenin is a bioflavonoid compound responsible for the sedative and anxiety-reducing effects of chamomile.

-For chronic insomnia treatment, many natural sleeping pills contain chamomile in combination with other relaxing herbs, such as valerian root and passion flower.
+For chronic sleeplessness, many natural sleeping pills contain chamomile in combination with other relaxing herbs, such as valerian root and passion flower.
 Research suggests chamomile can impact vital neurotransmitters in the brain.
 The phytochemicals in chamomile bind to GABA receptors, helping calm and moderate brain activity.
 These phytochemicals can also influence the monoamine family of neurotransmitters (serotonin and dopamine), which are heavily involved in mood and sleep regulation.
 Lastly, studies show chamomile can act on the neuroendocrine system, improving melatonin production.

 Many home remedies for insomnia popularized the use of passion flower extract (Passiflora).
 This homeopathic sleep aid is a genus of the Passifloraceae family of flowering plants found in the neotropical regions of Mexico, and Central and South America.
 The plant is a perennial climbing vine with unique floral structures.
 Like chamomile-based herbal sleep aids, passion flower supplements offer numerous calming and anti-anxiety benefits.
 Besides its anxiolytic properties, passion flower may also help reduce the effects of menopause, stabilize blood pressure, lower insulin resistance, treat ADHD, and reduce inflammation.

 Many of the best natural over the counter sleeping pills contain passion flower extract.
 Studies have shown passion flower to be nearly as effective as prescription sleep medicine, benzodiazepine oxazepam.
 A four-week double-blind study of patients with generalized anxiety disorder showed similar efficacy.
 Oxazepam worked slightly faster, but passion flower functioned just as well with fewer side effects.
-The results of this research suggest passion flower is a safe, natural insomnia remedy that may cure anxiety and sleep deprivation.
+The results of this research suggest passion flower is a safe, natural sleeplessness remedy that may reduce anxiety and sleep deprivation.

 Hops extract derives from the herbaceous perennial flowers (seed cones) of the hop plant referred to as Humulus lupulus.
 Used primarily as an antibacterial and flavoring agent in beer, hops extract also appears in many non-prescription OTC sleeping pills.
 This herbal medicine has shown promise for the treatment of restlessness, anxiety, and insomnia.
 Anecdotal evidence dating back to the 9th century in Europe suggested hops may have a sedative effect, and studies have recently confirmed this theory.
 Other health benefits of hops include anti-inflammation, immune support for certain types of cancer, and antioxidant activity.

 One of the best things to help you sleep is reducing anxiety levels.
 Hops extract has demonstrated a significant anxiety-reducing effect when used in conjunction with valerian root.
-The best natural sleep aids and insomnia cures will usually contain both herbs together in the same supplement.
+The best natural sleep aids will usually contain both herbs together in the same supplement.
 Hops extract works by assisting in the process of lowering body temperature—a crucial physiological step toward deep REM sleep.
 When core body temperature declines, sedation occurs, causing drowsiness and furthering the body’s inhibition process.
 Hops may also assist in boosting GABA levels in the brain.

 L-Tryptophan is one of the eight essential amino acids obtained through dietary means.
 Since the body is unable to synthesize L-Tryptophan naturally, we consume it through protein-rich foods such as milk, yogurt, eggs, fish, red meats, poultry, oats, and even chocolate.
-L-Tryptophan serves many crucial metabolic functions that make it one of the best over the counter sleep aids and natural insomnia remedies.
+L-Tryptophan serves many crucial metabolic functions that make it one of the best over the counter sleep aids and natural sleeplessness remedies.
 These duties include the synthesis of serotonin and melatonin.

 The conversion process begins when L-Tryptophan converts into 5-HTP, which then synthesizes serotonin.
 Neurotransmitter serotonin plays a significant role in mood balance and cognitive function support.
 The synthesis of serotonin leads to melatonin production in the pineal gland.
 Melatonin is a light-sensitive sleep-regulating hormone that helps the body through the inhibition process.
 Studies have shown that L-Tryptophan can reduce stress and anxiety and improve sleep quality very reliably.
-If you’re in the market for safe and natural sleep supplements, L-Tryptophan can help you fight and overcome insomnia.
+If you’re in the market for safe and natural sleep supplements, L-Tryptophan can help you fight insomnia.

 A widespread debate in the world of dietary supplements is 5-HTP vs. L-Tryptophan.
 As mentioned above, L-Tryptophan is the immediate precursor to 5-HTP, which then converts into serotonin.
 Due to their relative effectiveness, both supplements find themselves in many of the best sleeping pills for OTC purchase.
 Research suggests 5-HTP is better for mood enhancement, while L-Tryptophan works better for promoting sleep.
-However, both natural sleep aids work tremendously well as an insomnia medication when responsibly used.
+However, both natural sleep aids work tremendously well when responsibly used.